-Students must be currently a certified or licensed paramedic with at least one year's experience to be eligible for the program.
-A grade of "C" or better is required in all courses, nursing and non-nursing.
-The TVCC ADN program is fully accredited by the National League for Nursing Accrediting Commission (3343 Peachtree Rd., NE, Suite 500, Atlanta, GA 30326, Telephone number: 800-669-1656).
+Students must be a currently certified or licensed paramedic with at least one year's experience to be eligible for the program.
+A grade of C or better is required in all courses, nursing and non-nursing.
+The TVCC ADN program is fully accredited by the National League for Nursing Accrediting Commission (3343 Peachtree Rd., NE, Suite 500, Atlanta, GA 30326, 800-669-1656).